delighted/delighted-ios/README.md

 if you would like to change any of the other settings.

 Alternatively, you can control the appearance of the survey in your own code.
-The values you provide take precedence over your Delighted project’s configuration.
+The values you provide take precedence over your Delighted template's configuration.
 If you opt to describe the settings through code you will need to provide values for all theme settings.
 We encourage you to reach out to Delighted’s [Customer Concierge](hello@delighted.com) team to help you evaluate